geigi/cozy/README.md

 # Installation

-The preferred way of installing Cozy is Flatpak.
+The preferred way to install Cozy is via Flatpak.
 You can get the official package from Flathub.

 <a href='https://flathub.org/apps/details/com.github.geigi.cozy'><img width='150' alt='Download on Flathub' src='https://flathub.org/assets/badges/flathub-badge-en.png'/></a>